genuinemerit/saskan-app/docs/meta/makefiles.md

 * **Matrix runners**: pair with CI to call the same targets (`make lint test`).

 When you’re ready, tailor a Makefile to your exact toolchain and CI triggers.

+### Best practices baked in

+- Everything via Poetry (poetry run …) so tools use the project venv.

+- Single-source line length/format: formatters/lints rely on your pyproject.toml.

+- `check` bundles quality gates for CI and local use.

+- Guarded release: refuses to run on a dirty tree; uses poetry version for semver bumps and creates a git tag.
+You still publish manually (aligns with Release Drafter).

+#### Useful variations you can add later

+- DB helpers (if you adopt Docker): db-up, db-down, db-migrate, gated to only run if docker-compose.yml exists.

+- Smoke tests: a fast subset for pre-push hook or make smoke.

+- Docs: docs-serve for local preview (if you add MkDocs/Sphinx).

+See version of Makefile for old saskan-app project for examples of generating docs and running test suites.

+- Perf checks: bench running pytest-benchmark and storing .benchmarks/.

+- Type levels: type-strict vs. type to allow gradual mypy adoption.

+We can adapt the release target to auto-push and/or to call `gh release create` with the draft notes from Release Drafter, but keeping “manual push” is safer until we’re comfortable with the process.

+### Summary of what to go ahead and add now based on using the GitFlow pattern

+Guards: guard-clean, guard-branch-*, guard-branch-pattern-*

+Dev UX bundle: setup, fmt, lint, test, check

+Version helpers: version, bump

+GitFlow ops: start-release, finish-release, start-hotfix, finish-hotfix

+Packaging: build, clean-dist

+Optional: gh-release, ci-pr, ci-tag

+### How to use (GitFlow path) from Makefile:

+Start release: make start-release RELEASE=1.2.0

+Stabilize on release/1.2.0 (fixes/docs only).
+Optionally make bump BUMP=patch.

+Finish release (from that branch): make finish-release

+Hotfix flow mirrors the above with start-hotfix / finish-hotfix.

+This keeps our existing release target as a legacy/manual option while nudging toward the GitFlow cadence.